Installation

 A valid IOControl license is required on the rc_visard.
 It is included in the standard on-board software package of all rc_visards purchased 07/2020 and thereafter.
 For upgrading an older rc_visard, please obtain your license at https://roboception.com/product/rc_reason-iocontrol.

-State and behaviour of the rc_visard’s GPIOs can then be controlled via the rc_visard’s WebGUI IOControl panel from the Modules tab.
+State and behavior of the rc_visard’s GPIOs can then be controlled via the rc_visard’s WebGUI IOControl panel from the Modules tab.
 Starting with rc_visard firmware 20.10, GPIO Out 1 is set to Low by default, turning the projector off.
 ExposureActive turns on the rc_randomdot for exactly the exposure time of every image.
-High will turn the projector on continuosly, but reduce power to 18% to protect the light source.
+High will turn the projector on continuously, but reduce power to 18% to protect the light source.

 Typically, the user will select ExposureAlternateActive mode, in which the rc_randomdot is on only for the exposure time of every second image.
 Images with projected pattern are used for computing depth images.
 Images without pattern can be used for texture or other image processing modules.